debygigradar/qa-automation-test/README.md

    - Your test strategy
    - Selector approach
    - Any issues or fallbacks used
-3. Invite deby@gigradar.io to your GitHub repo.
+3. Invite ayu.devi@gigradar.io and deby@gigradar.io to your GitHub repo.
+4. Once you're done, please let Ayu know so we can review it shortly.

 Thank you for taking the time to complete this assessment 🙏
 We’re looking forward to seeing how you structure your tests and handle real-world web automation challenges.